rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 }
 ```

 Then, we can define the new port interface.
-Given a `userId`, we can retrieve the user's number of portfolios.
+Given a `userId`, we can count the user's portfolios.

 ```kotlin
 interface CountUserPortfoliosPort {